StephanoH/smart_mirror/README.md

 Fonts used:

-Weather Icons is a font used to show the current weather as, well, an icon.
+-Weather Icons is a font used to show the current weather as, well, an icon.
 It was created by Erik Flowers, at https://github.com/erikflowers/weather-iconsw